secworks/sha1/README.md

 the current block is being processed.

 The implementation also includes a functional model written in Python.

-## Implementation status ##

-The core has been completed and been used in several designs.
-It is considered mature.
-Minor changes are non-functional cleanups of code.

 ## Implementation details ##